kyriosproj/set-protocol-v2-contracts/README.md

 ## Contributing

 We highly encourage participation from the community to help shape the development of Set.
-If you are interested in developing on top of Set Protocol or have any questions, please ping us on [Telegram](https://t.me/joinchat/Fx8D6wyprLUlM1jMVnaRdg).
+If you are interested in developing on top of Tap Protocol or have any questions, please ping us on [Telegram](https://t.me/joinchat/Fx8D6wyprLUlM1jMVnaRdg).

 ## Security